Frequently Asked Questions: 2026 Toronto Taxes & Fees

 How does a spousal RRSP contribution affect my deduction?

-Strategically executing a spousal RRSP contribution allows the higher-earning individual to immediately claim the substantial tax deduction on their own personal income tax return.
-This highly effective, completely legal strategy fundamentally lowers their immediate taxable income while simultaneously equalizing long-term retirement assets.
+Executing a spousal RRSP contribution allows the higher-earning individual to immediately claim the substantial tax deduction on their own personal income tax return.
+This effective, completely legal strategy lowers their immediate taxable income while simultaneously equalizing long-term retirement assets.

 What happens to my tax refund if I have an outstanding tax due?